 "My dear Tjhabi," he concludes, "I shall be happy if you forgive but not forget all the ugly things the Afrikaners have done to us.
 You must remember them so that you do not commit the same acts of barbarism on other human beings, particularly the Afrikaners themselves.
 Let us build our future on the love and mutual respect of all our country's people.
 That is also why I am here.
 It is not because your mom, Kotane, Nonkululeko and yourself are not dear to me.
 Rather it is because your own future is inseparable from whatever peaceful and prosperous future the people of our country may hope for...Take care of yourself, my little girl, and always remember that Dad loves you.
 Goodbye!"
+1

-1 of victory, from the comfort of a parliamentary chamber after the battle had largely been won.
+The articulation of this essentially humanist value was committed to paper not in the heyday of nonracialism, before the movements were banned and their leaders imprisoned.
+Neither was it orated from the table of victory, from the comfort of a parliamentary chamber after the battle had largely been won.
 It was written in prison, by a man awaiting trial, a man who had every reason to expect the death penalty for fighting for the liberation of his people.
 Its author penned it during the Delmas Treason Trial: he is now the Chairman of the African National Congress and the Minister of Defence, Minister, Mosiuoa Lekota.